zeniuseducation/poly-euler/README.md

 # Polyglottic Euler in 3 Lambdas

-Personal polyglottic attempts to euler in Clojure, Common Lisp (SBCL), and Haskell.
-I will refactor from time to time without deleting old codes.
+Polyglottic attempts to euler in Clojure, Common Lisp (SBCL), and Haskell.
+The codes will be refactored from time to time without deleting old codes.

 <img src="https://sites.google.com/site/adidozsa2/KeepLisping.jpg">